 Has your trauma program implemented a performance improvement initiative that could help improve care, safety or efficiency at other trauma centers?
-If so, you are invited to share your findings by submitting your work for publication in Trauma Performance Improvement Journal.
+If so, you are invited to share your findings by submitting your work for publication in Trauma Performance Improvement.

-The mission of the journal is to provide trauma program leaders with a forum for reporting on efforts to (1) improve the safety, efficiency or effectiveness of care provided to injured patients and (2) increase the effectiveness of trauma performance improvement and patient safety (PIPS) programs.
+Trauma Performance Improvement, a specialty channel of The Cureus Journal of Medical Science, covers all aspects of quality improvement in trauma care.
+Its mission is to provide trauma program leaders with a forum for reporting on efforts to (1) improve the safety, efficiency or effectiveness of care provided to injured patients and (2) increase the effectiveness of trauma performance improvement and patient safety (PIPS) programs.

 A forum dedicated to trauma PI

-Trauma Performance Improvement Journal will launch in Summer 2018.
+Trauma Performance Improvement will launch in Summer 2018.
 We are currently seeking papers on initiatives to:

 - Improve care coordination and timeliness